Go Ad-Free

 I also became one of the country’s leading advocates for generic drugs.
 In those days, most affordable generic medications were made in the US.
 Believe it or not, a great many physicians and pharmacists were skeptical of generic drug quality and promoted pricey brand name pharmaceuticals.
 I debated a pharmaceutical company representative on Good Morning America and insisted that generic drugs were absolutely equivalent to brand name medicines at a fraction of the cost.

-The FDA Now:
+The FDA Now

 The Food and Drug Administration has changed dramatically over the decades.
 Anyone who has been reading our newsletter knows that we have been very critical of the agency because of lack of transparency and uncritical support of generic drug quality.

 Over 90% of the generic drugs purchased in the US originate abroad.
-A recent analysis from USP Medicine Supply Map (Nov.
+An analysis from USP Medicine Supply Map (Nov.
 6, 2024) reveals that only 4% of our active pharmaceutical ingredients (APIs) come from manufacturing facilities in the US.
 Most of our medications come from India and China.
 More details here.

 The FDA is supposed to inspect these facilities in a timely fashion.
 It’s way behind!
 More alarming, the agency notifies the companies in many foreign countries that it’s planning an inspection long in advance.